waku-org/specs/standards/application/messaging-api.md

 The `Send API` is responsible for broadcasting messages across the network using the configured protocol.
 The node SHOULD select the appropriate protocol based on its configuration and the protocols that are mounted:
-- If the initial configuration specifies mode: "edge", then [LIGHTPUSH](../standards/core/lightpush.md) MUST be used to send messages.
+- If the initial configuration specifies mode: `edge`, then [LIGHTPUSH](../standards/core/lightpush.md) MUST be used to send messages.
-- If the initial configuration specifies mode: "relay", then [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md) MUST be used to send messages.
+- If the initial configuration specifies mode: `relay`, then [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md) MUST be used to send messages.

-The `Send API` is also responsible for ensuring message delivery and MUST attempt retries as described in the `Retry` section.
+The `Send API` is also responsible for ensuring message delivery and MUST attempt retries:

-#### Retry

-If a message fails to satisfy any of the following conditions, it MUST be automatically resent:
-- The message is not successfully sent using [LIGHTPUSH](../standards/core/lightpush.md) or [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md).
-- The message is not acknowledged by `Message Storage API` described below.
-- Retry attempts MUST NOT continue if the node’s health state changes to unhealthy (as defined in the `Health API` described below).
-- Retry attempts MUST resume when the node’s health state transitions to either `minimally healthy` or `healthy` defined in the `Health API` below.

-Retry attempts MUST occur in the background using a fixed retry count and exponential backoff, as follows:
-- A total of 3 retry attempts MUST be made following the initial send attempt.
-- The retry intervals MUST be 1 second, then 2 seconds, and finally 4 seconds, respectively.
-- The decision to retry MUST be based on the underlying protocol’s response from a remote peer.

-#### Request prioritization

-Send requests MUST be prioritized based on their submission time and retry status.
-Freshly scheduled requests MUST be served before those undergoing retry attempts.
-Among retry attempts, processing MUST occur in descending order of recency—that is, from the most recently scheduled or retried request to the oldest.
+- Whenever message loss is detected, in accordance with [P2P‑RELIABILITY](./p2p‑reliability.md).
+- Implementations MAY choose their own backoff timing, maximum number of retry attempts and prioritization of requests.

 #### Programmatic API